 Individuals at Higher Risk for Stress

 Studies indicate that the following people are more vulnerable than others to the effects of stress:

-People who are targets of racial, sexual, or other type of discrimination.
+- People who are targets of racial, sexual, or other types of discrimination.

 Children are frequent victims of stress because they are often unable to communicate their feelings accurately.
 They also have trouble communicating their responses to events over which they have no control.
 Certain physical symptoms, notably repeated abdominal pain without a known cause, may be indicators of stress in children.